bgelb/atu-sim/README.md

 It also includes an example script (`edz_example.py`) that evaluates the tuner against the feedpoint impedances of an 88' #12 copper doublet from Cebik's tables (free-space and 70' over ground).
+The intent is to see how the firmware behaves when asked to tune that common doublet directly at the feedpoint (no intervening feedline), comparing the ideal brute-force LC match against what the ATU-10 algorithm actually converges to across the published impedances.

 > NOTE: This is a **simulation**.
 It ignores detector noise, relay
 > timing, and many hardware details, but the algorithm structure